wdi-sg/piglatin/readme.md

 # Words and Pig Latin

-I've created a `Word` class that is a wrapper for a string.
-Your job will be to implement a Ruby method `piglatinize` that returns the pig latin equivalent of the word. __Use TDD!__
+Write a function that takes a word as an argument and return the pig latin value of the word.

+Use puts to output that returned string value.

 Description of the rules from Wikipedia: